Professor Jana Funke

 - feminist, queer and trans studies

-2018-Present: Kelechi Anucha (Wellcome Trust-funded): ‘Out of Time: Chrononormativity and Practices of Endurance in Contemporary End-of-Life Writing’ (second supervisor)
+2018-2023: Kelechi Anucha (Wellcome Trust-funded): ‘Out of Time: Chrononormativity and Practices of Endurance in Contemporary End-of-Life Writing’

-2018-Present: Shihoko Inoue: ‘Boundaries of Motherhood: Gender and Displacement in Sylvia Plath’s Poetry’ (second supervisor)
+2018-2023: Shihoko Inoue: ‘Boundaries of Motherhood: Gender and Displacement in Sylvia Plath’s Poetry’

 External impact and engagement